Patchtr/pinteresting/README.md

 # One Month Rails

-This is the Pinteresting sample appication
+This is my first Ruby/Rails web application.
+You can view the tutorials below:
 [*One Month Rails*](http://onemonthrails.com)

 by [Tim Russell]